-Seismic microzoning requires a division in zones, of the studied region.
+Seismic microzoning requires a division in zones, of the study region.
 If we analyse the site spatial distribution in Fig. 11, it is evident that for the studied area it is not possible to produce a map, but if we add other information to our results we can make a microzoning scheme.
 Our choice has been to use the geological map of Santiago de Cuba basin of Medina et al. [32] (see Fig. 3a) and the microzoning scheme proposed in [11].
 In Fig. 12 we present the final microzonation.
 It has been constructed by tracing the boundaries between zones following, as close as possible, the limits between the geological formations, and avoiding to make additional generalisations of the results of classification.
-For each zone of Fig. 12, we calculated average single valued quantities (see Table 2) and average RSR(f) and E_IR(f) functions (Fig. 13), obtained from the signals associated with the sites belonging to each zone.
+For each zone of Fig. 12, we calculated average single valued quantities (see Table 2) and average RSR(f) and $E{I}R(f)$ functions (Fig. 13), obtained from the signals associated with the sites belonging to each zone.

-Conclusions
+8. Conclusions

-Earthquake ground motion has been characterised by means of several relative (soil/bedrock) single valued quantities (PGDR, PGVR, PGAR, DGAR, I_AR , etc.), by the response spectra ratio RSR(f) and by the elastic energy input ratio $E_IR(f)$ (defined in this paper), extracted from synthetic data.
+Earthquake ground motion has been characterised by means of several relative (soil/bedrock) single valued quantities (PGDR, PGVR, PGAR, DGAR, $I_AR$ , etc.), by the response spectra ratio RSR(f) and by the elastic energy input ratio $E{I}R(f)$ (defined in this paper).
+The parameters have been extracted from synthetic data.
+No calibration with real data could be done, since strong-motion observations are not available in the study area.
+This lack of data has been discussed in [19], where a comparison with two microzoning maps obtained by other authors using different methodologies is discussed.
+Even if with the synthetic modelling it is easy to consider different earthquake scenarios, a single one has been taken into account, since Santiago de Cuba is placed in a region where the plate boundary (North America-Caribbean) is very narrow and well defined, and no deep earthquakes are observed.

-The seismic microzoning has been done by classifying these data using two logical combinatory algorithms: connected sets and compact sets [40].
-Data were sampled at 105 sites distributed along 6 profiles that sample the study area.
+The seismic microzoning has been done by classifying these data using two logical combinatory algorithms: connected components and compact sets [40].
+Data were sampled at 115 sites distributed along six profiles that sample the study area.

 The classification process has been accomplished in two steps.
-The original 9 data sets (RSR and E_IR functions, and single-valued ground motion parameters, for the different components of motion - radial, transverse and vertical) are classified at first.
+The original nine data sets (RSR and $E_IR$ functions, and single-valued ground motion parameters, for the different components of motion-radial, transverse and vertical) are classified at first.
 In this way, the spatial distribution of the soil behaviour as a function of the component of motion is obtained.
-The results of this classification are used as input for a further classification to define the spatial distribution of the sites with a quasi-homogeneous integral ground motion behaviour.
+The results of this classification are used as input for a further classification to define the spatial distribution of the sites with a quasihomogeneous integral ground motion behaviour.
 The latter classification is combined with the geological surface data available to produce a microzoning scheme for Santiago de Cuba basin.